imkaiwhyask/helpIT/README.md

 | `admin@helpit.local`   | `admin123` | Admin     | Full access — users, all tickets, reports |
 | `user@helpit.local`    | `user1234` | End User  | Self-service portal only        |

+> All seeded accounts have `must_change_password = true`, so you will be prompted to set a new password (≥ 12 characters) immediately after first login.

 > Create Technician accounts from the User Management page after logging in as Admin.
+New accounts created via User Management also require a password change on first login.

 ---